Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/using-webassembly-in-the-modern-world.md

 ```

 Then we can construct the vertices and faces for our resulting shape.
 You can
-probably figure these out yourselves, but I'm lazy and just copied it from the
+probably figure these out using pen and paper, but I'm lazy and just copied it
-internet.
+from the internet.

 ```rs
 // guest/src/lib.rs